 Learn everything you need to enjoy life as a successful business owner or entrepreneur and spouse.
 Couples involved in Start-ups have a conundrum.
 On the one hand, their WHY is usually to make a difference in the world and also to provide for their families.
 But their work is also taking them away from their families!
 So how can couple entrepreneurs succeed both in their business and also be successful as a start-up family?

-1. Save while you spend: Achieving a realistic budget to live on while you’re a start-up is difficult.
+- Save while you spend: Achieving a realistic budget to live on while you’re a start-up is difficult.
 On the one hand, you’ve been successful at raising investment money for your start-up and you feel like a million bucks as an entrepreneur that’s going to make it big one day.
 It’s easy to want to wear that badge of pride through luxury or expensive items that help you build your persona of success in and out.
 But the truth of the matter is- you need to be in save mode.
-One day sure, you’ll live the dream but right now, you need to scrimp on every possible expense that you can and save money rather than spend it.
+Also, the last thing you want to do is compound your relationship issues with a money fight.
+One day sure, you’ll be living the dream if everything continues going well.
+But right now, you need to scrimp on every possible expense that you can and save money for retirement rather than spend it.

 9. You are not your business: Before Oprah was rich and famous, she told Mike Wallace in a 60 Minutes interview that even if her show didn’t do well, she will still do well because the success of her show doesn’t define her success as a person.
 Your business success does not dictate your success as a person.
 There are always going to be ups and downs as you grow your business so don’t get despondent.
 A successful business owner feels good about his or herself regardless of the success of their company.
 It is that attitude that will allow you to continue forward and actually achieve the success that you are looking for.
 And your family needs you to have that attitude.